 2. Arizona State University

 Arizona State University offers a BS in Engineering Management that requires a minimum of 120 credit units to complete.
 Arizona State University’s engineering management degree includes coursework in engineering administration, systems engineering, risk management, Lean Six Sigma methodology, and system dynamics and thinking, to name a few.
-Graduates find rewarding careers as energy project managers, quality control managers, and IT project managers, to name a few.
+Bachelor engineering management graduates find rewarding careers as energy project managers, quality control managers, and IT project managers, to name a few.

 Founded prior to established Arizona as a state, Arizona State University was founded in the mid-1880s by the 13th Az.
 Legislature as a state normal school.
 ASU is a multiple-campus university with more than 125,000 online students and on its education facilities throughout the state.

 What We Like: Arizona State University is organized into eighteen colleges/schools that serve a student body that is among the nation’s largest.